akinuri/ci3-orm/README.md

 To get around this, I had written an almost-complete (I guess) ORM.
 As it is now (2021-07-31), it's not ready for mass consumption, but nevertheless, I use it in my every CI3 project.

 There are also things to improve and things things to fix, so I've decided to rewrite it.

+(Currently my ORM is using Active Record pattern.
+I plan to include the Data Mapper pattern too.)

 I'm also planning to turn it into a package, so that it can be used easily.